Borderline (2025 film): Release

+Home media

+The film was released on Blu-ray and DVD by Magnolia Home Entertainment on June 10, 2025.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 58 out of 100, based on six critics, indicating "mixed or average" reviews.

 B.J.
 Colangelo of /Film found Borderline to be a thought-provoking horror-comedy with "some pretty fantastic performances", that cleverly subverts gender expectations and societal norms, while effectively blending humor with a chilling commentary on obsession and mental health.
 Brennan Klein of Screen Rant rated the film 7/10, also praising the performances of Samara Weaving and Ray Nicholson while noting that it effectively utilized its limited budget despite flaws like a "slow" opening act and a disappointing performance by Eric Dane, ultimately declaring that it "consistently delivers both thrills and laughs" with a "vibrant music sensibility".

 Clint Worthington of RogerEbert.com gave the film 2.5 out of 4 stars, describing it as "a droll mixture" of humor and horror that devolves into a "confounding tonal mess" that fails to balance its dark themes, undermining potentially interesting dynamics between the characters despite some memorable moments and performances.
 Meagan Navarro of Bloody Disgusting rated the film 2 out of 5 stars, criticizing Jimmy Warden's "disjointed storytelling" that trivializes serious subject matter, leading to a "confused" and "directionless" narrative that squanders the strong leads and diminishes its potential impact.